Brainwaveio/ServerManagement/README.md

 # ServerManagement

-minecraft pluhin for bukkit Spigot 1.20.1
+minecraft plugin for bukkit Spigot 1.20.1

+## how it work ?

+## how it use in my website ?